The Ultimate Andaman & Nicobar Islands Guide

 Port Blair - The Central Hub

-The capital city of Port Blair is definitely the center and generally the starting point for all tourists.
+The capital city of Port Blair is definitely the centre and generally the starting point for all tourists.
 Points of interest here are -

 ⚠️ A lot of places are closed on Mondays so plan accordingly!